wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 Below are more details about each deliverable:

-1. Setup the application under test, with API <strong>tokens</strong> and/or GUI User ID/Password.
+1. Setup the application under test (on-prem), with API <strong>tokens</strong> and/or GUI User ID/Password.

    For the purpose of this exercise, we run a simple "hello world" program in the background.
 A real production configuration would have a load-balanced API Gateway service in front of machines responding to API requests.

    PROTIP: We'll need several types of tokens.
 We generally use tokens with a lot of credits for stress or soak testing.
 We also need one with no credits to test rejection mechanisms.
 And an automated way is needed to reset tokens after each test.

-2. Install monitoring (Dynatrace, SignalFx, Splunk, etc.) with a <a href="#Visualization">dashboard for analytics visualization.</a>
+2. Install monitoring (Dynatrace, SignalFx, Splunk, etc.) with a <a href="#Visualization">dashboard showing analytics visualization</a> from data collected.

-   The InfluxDB time-series database and Grafana analytics visualization tools are popular.
+   (The InfluxDB time-series database and Grafana analytics visualization tools are popular.)

-   Each InfluxDB dataset contains several key-value pairs, consisting of the fieldset and a timestamp.
    InfluxDB has no external dependencies and provides a SQL-like language with built in time-centric functions.

+   Each time-series dataset contains several key-value pairs, consisting of the fieldset and a timestamp.

-This component can be adopted for collecting JMeter statistics.
+   The monitoring software can be adopted for collecting JMeter statistics.

 3. On a laptop, install and run a single instance of JMeter.